deis1900/Example--Angular5---SpringBoot/README.md

 # Example--Angular5---SpringBoot

-This project is an example for use angular 5 and Spring Boot together.
+This project is an example for use Angular 5 and Spring Boot together.